Reviews Archive

 Animation

-C64 (US) - The animation isn't particularly good, it looks half alright when walking but the grappling hook use looks poor.
+C64 (US) - The animation isn't particularly good, it looks half alright when walking but the grappling hook looks poor.

 Spectrum - Both the walking and grappling animations are adequate, its nothing amazing but not bad by any means.